wp-plugins/ddirections/readme.txt

 The plugin need you to use all the shortcodes to work properly.

 == Changelog ==

+= 1.4.2 =
+* Added basic translations in the front end area for Dutch, German, French and Russian.

 = 1.4.1 =
 * Fixed spelling mistakes and better translations.
 Thanks to jeffreytp and Josh for reporting.